Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 The almost-final piece to teaching your dog to stop begging is something called "stationing."
 If you don't know what that is, continue on to the overview of the next guide below.
 This is a game changer to help you stay strong against those puppy eyes and stop your dog from begging for food.

-#4 Food Manners Guide: Teach your dog "stationing" to stop your dog from begging for food
+#3 Food Manners Guide: Teach your dog "stationing" to stop your dog's begging behavior

 Here's an overview of the 4 tips to teach your dog "stationing."
 To get started teaching this behavior and stop your dog from begging, go to the full guide linked here.